jeromeetienne/AR.js/three.js/examples/multimarker-custom/README.md

 # Motivation

-	there was to many bugs in artoolkit
+	there was too many bugs in artoolkit

 - issue in the file parsing - TODO get github issue
 - in jsartoolkit5, it has several issue in the multimarker file loading.
 It is